-Source: UNICEF, WHO, World Bank Group joint malnutrition estimates, 2019 edition.
-Includes 95% confidence interval.
-Note: Asia excluding Japan; Oceania excluding Australia and New Zealand.
-There is no estimate available for the More Developed Region due to insufficient population coverage.
-Wasting NUMBERS AFFECTED
+Source: UNICEF, WHO, World Bank Group joint malnutrition estimates, 2018 edition.
+Note: \Eastern Asia excluding Japan. \\Oceania excluding Australia and New Zealand.
+There is no estimate available for the More Developed Region or for sub-regions of Europe or Australia and New Zealand.
+Aggregates may not add up due to rounding.